Albanian Civil War (1943–1944): Deterioration of the Mukje Agreement

 The agreement came to be criticized as "a betrayal of the people and revolution" and "against the fundamental principles of the Conference of Pezë".

 After failure of the agreement, Balli Kombëtar chose to openly collaborate with the Germans after the capitulation of Italy, while the Communist Party of Albania continued to fight alongside the Yugoslav Partisans.
 Legaliteti would continue fighting against the fascist armies, but the distance between them and the Communists would get larger and larger.
 The communists would consider them counterrevolutionary by the end of the war.

 The communists' history in the following decades would criticize the agreement and its protagonists (including Dishnica and Gjinishi), and consider it a trap from the Balli side.

 Civil War

-Phase I: Southern Albania
+Southern Albania

 Southern Albania served as the primary theater of the Civil War, as the two main factions, LANÇ and Balli Kombëtar, were heavily concentrated in the region.
-Both sides, but especially the communists, carried out massacres and assassinations, leaving hundreds dead across the south.
+Both sides, carried out massacres and assassinations, leaving hundreds dead across the south.
 On September 8, 1943, the Front executed six Ballist youth in the village of Ziçisht.
 Clashes had also occurred earlier, with a notable one in Libohovë in August.

 October 1, 1943, is considered the official start of the civil war.
 On that date, in a letter to the Central Committee of the Communist Party in Gjirokastër, Enver Hoxha declared: